Mungert69/FreeNetworkMonitorBlog/content/posts/BenchmarkingNetworkPerformanceWithAI.md

 ---

-In summary, the Quantum Ready Monitor Assistant lets you conversationally:
+In summary, the Quantum Network Monitor Assistant lets you conversationally:
 - Add hosts for performance benchmarking
 - Retrieve live and historical metrics for baselining
 - Adjust or prune your monitored endpoints as your network grows

 Ready to benchmark your own infrastructure?
-Start tracking with the Quantum Ready Monitor Assistant today, and let AI watch your baselines for you!
+Start tracking with the Quantum Network Monitor Assistant today, and let AI watch your baselines for you!